IMPORTANT: Effective August 16, please use the updated URLs below to access the Virtual Computing Lab:

 It’d be great if we all lived in our own Wi-Fi hot spot and had the latest computer with a lightning-fast processor and a huge hard drive.
 But here in the real world, circumstances are different.

 Some people have an older or borrowed computer or are sharing a family computer.
 Others are using a Chromebook, iPad or other tablet.
 Those folks may have limited storage space, and they will not want to (or be able to) use precious GB to download the software they need onto their hard drive.
 Even if they can, their machines may not be capable of running them effectively.

 Using cloud-based apps solves the dilemma for many people.
 But, while Office 365 is available online, many other apps are not.
 Plus, those with limited bandwidth or compute power may not be able to reliably use cloud software, either.

 A virtual machine is a desktop environment (the apps, icons, wallpaper, folders, toolbars) that is stored remotely on a server, rather than on the local PC or other client device.
 It can be used with minimal computing power, so long as the device has the app and the ability to connect to the remote server.
 The rest of the power, performance, and storage occurs on the remote server.

 Pitt IT has spun up remote servers to host virtual machines for students, faculty, and staff.
-The Virtual Lab replicates the Student Computing Lab experience, with its most popular software; Virtual Desktops are an option for staff working remotely.
+The Virtual Lab replicates the Student Computing Lab experience, with all of the same software; Virtual Desktops are an option for staff working remotely.

-- Virtual Lab for students and faculty: looks and functions like Student Computing Lab machines, with 20+ lab software programs.
-Available apps include Microsoft Office and Adobe Creative Suite, plus titles for engineering, mathematics, statistics, and more.
+- Virtual Lab for students and faculty: looks and functions like Student Computing Lab machines, with all the same software programs, including Microsoft Office and Adobe Creative Suite, plus titles for engineering, mathematics, statistics, and more.

 - Virtual Desktops for Remote Work: provides staff with office productivity software, including Microsoft Office, Adobe Creative Suite, and more remote work apps coming soon.